karenpayneoregon/csharp-features/ConsoleApp_vb/readme.md

 ﻿# About

-Starter code sample for logging with .NET Core VB.NET, **not** a complete code sample.
+Starter code sample for logging with .NET Core VB.NET.

 ![screen](assets/log1.png)